 You can find apps that will allow you to edit video to an extent on your phone – in fact, your phone probably has its own video editor too.
 However, the video editing programs available for phones are often quite limited and don't offer the range of features and creative possibilities that you get with desktop software, so you'll generally want to computer.

 Pretty much any modern computer is capable of editing video to some extent.
 However, the larger the resolution you’re shooting in, the longer your footage and the faster you need to work, the more powerful a computer you’ll need.

 Ideally, you’d want one of the best computers for video editing, but at the very least you'll want one of the newest processors, such as Intel Core i5 or Core i7 and at least 8GB of RAM if you don't want your computer freezing every time you try to make an edit.
 You'll also ideally want a decent graphics card, and you'll want plenty of storage for the files you'll be working with.

 We'd recommend a laptop with at least a 256GB SSD, but if you're working with 4K video and above, you'll probably want significantly more than that.
 Of course, the best external hard drives and best cloud storage can also help here.
 To speed up data transfer speeds, you’d preferably want your device to have USB 3.1, USB-C, and/or Thunderbolt ports, and a fast Wi-Fi connection.

-Video editing for beginners: common video editing terminology
+Common video editing terminology

 Whatever video editing tool you choose, most of the best software providers offer plenty of tutorials and how-to guides on their websites to get you started (you can take a look at our own selection of Premiere Pro tutorials).
 However, trying to find the tutorial you need can sometimes be a bit bewildering at first if you're not familiar with video editing jargon.
 To make things a little easier, here are some terms that all beginner video editors need to know.